ganast/tidybird/roadmap.md

     1. test other folder types (search, ...)
     1. deprecated: getSubFolders(folder) -> uses now folderId => no folder object needed anymore, check functions using it and supporting functions to get folder object
 1. 5.2+ Other optimisations
+    1. handle special folders (with toggle setting)
+        1. on setting toggle: set setting of special folders found to "never" or default
+        1. on folder type change (possible?): change setting
     1. add mark as read to simple settings (default for all buttons)
     1. once we have our own MRM: shorcut for our own undo (#74)
     1. once we have our own MRM: check for reset, show info in iterface (#40)